lucasadamski/taskograph/README.md

 ## taskograph
 Program that measures personal tasks (eg. reading, running, working, cooking) duration on each day.
 Provides charts of your efficiency (eg how much time you've spent reading in a day/week/month).
-Helps to focus on goals and maitain pace of productivity.
+Helps to focus on goals and maintain pace of productivity.

 ## Concept UI